oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Choose a storage service

 Spinnaker requires an external storage provider for persisting application settings and configured pipelines.
 To avoid losing this data, using a hosted storage solution is recommended.
-For this example, use Google Cloud Storage.
-Hosting the data externally allows to delete clusters in between sessions, and keep the pipelines once the clusters have been recreated.
+For this example, we use Google Cloud Storage.
+Hosting the data externally allows us to delete clusters in between sessions, and keep the pipelines once the clusters have been recreated.

 In the `spinnaker` folder, run the following lines: